Why Do High School Students Need Social and Emotional Learning?

 Teens In Action

-Teens In Action is a ten-month co-ed civic engagement program designed to teach high school youth skills that are critical to life effectiveness and 21st century leadership, including developing commitment to community service.
-Teens partner with local non profits to gain awareness and knowledge to be successful adults, business leaders and global citizens.
+Teens In Action is a 10-month coed civic engagement program designed to teach high school youth skills that are critical to life effectiveness and 21st-century leadership, including developing commitment to community service.
+Teens partner with local nonprofits to gain awareness and knowledge to be successful adults, business leaders, and global citizens.

 Currently, we are implementing School-Connect® at Blake High School in collaboration with our nonprofit partner, the YMCA through their Teen Achievers program.
 We will be implementing in three classrooms on weekly basis and working with the teacher to support and build social and emotional skills.